ifmo-ctd-2012-networks/labs/GeorgeAgapov/spec/jitterbug.md

   * waiter
   * leader

+This procedure requires waiting for replies from other nodes (which are checked with timeouts) and hence should be launched in parallel with usual waiting for token pass (that may be initiated by other node within these timeouts).

 ### Waiter state

 It's a passive state of algo.
 In this state node waits for either of events to occur: